hackc4t/tryhackme-journey/README.md

 ## 📘 About
 Greetings!
 This is a portfolio of my TryHackMe journey.
-I summarize each room and its sections, and provide answers along with the steps required to capture any flags used to answer the questions.
+I summarize each room and its sections, and provide answers needed for each room along with the steps required to capture any flags used to answer the questions.

 ---